srinivasboga/Getrosoft_Assessment/teleport/README.md

 ```
 2. ### Testing Concurrent Requests:
     You can test the API's concurrency handling by running multiple parallel requests.
 Tools like Apache JMeter or simple scripts can be used to simulate high concurrency.

+## Additional Notes
+- This API uses an in-memory H2 database for local testing.
+For production, replace the H2 database with a persistent database such as PostgreSQL or MySQL.
+- Ensure security best practices are followed, especially when deploying to production.